-I have written a number of well-received short stories in a wide range of styles and genres, and have been short-listed in the Writer’s Forum magazine short story competition for Lightning Never Strikes Twice, an affectionate parody of the pulp PI fiction of the 1940s and 50s and its follow-up Fork Lightning – both featuring George “Lightning” Bolt.
+My earliest writing efforts were a number of well-received short stories in a wide range of styles and genres.
+I was short-listed in the Writer’s Forum magazine short story competition for Lightning Never Strikes Twice in 2010, an affectionate parody of the pulp PI fiction of the 1940s and 50s and its follow-up Fork Lightning in 2012 – both featuring George “Lightning” Bolt.
 Lightning Never Strikes Twice went on to be published by World Reader in 2013 as part of a collection to help spread e-books and literacy in developing countries.

-My main focus, however, is writing books on popular culture, the first of which was The World of Shaft – a history and analysis of Ernest Tidyman’s black private detective John Shaft – covering his adventures both in print and on screen.
-The book was published by McFarland & Co. on 28 September 2015 and has been well-received.
+My main focus, however, is writing books on popular culture, the first of which was The World of Shaft – a history and analysis of Ernest Tidyman’s black private detective John Shaft, covering his adventures both in print and on screen.
+The book was published by McFarland & Co. on 28 September 2015.